sargantana/LEDcon/README.md

 This is a simple DIY Arduino based RGB LED PWM Controller used to control LEDs like RGB Strips via Bluetooth using an HC-05 module.
 It uses a serial connection via bluetooth to recieve rgb data to display on the LEDs.
-I used a Arduino Nano in the final circuit (as it has 6 PWM outputs suitable to drive to independent RGB Stripes), diagram is using a digispark-board (ATtiny85 based arduino compatible).
+I used a Arduino Nano in the final circuit (as it has 6 PWM outputs suitable to drive two independent RGB Stripes), diagram is using a digispark-board (ATtiny85 based arduino compatible).
 You can switch out the digispark with every boasrd you want, just remember to change Pins in the code.

 ## Circuit Diagram
 ![schematics](LEDcon_circuit_diagram.png?raw=true "circuit diagram")